Faculty of Law elections are held twice a year.

 What are the duties of the LSS President?

 The role of the LSS President is to oversee the affairs of the LSS.
 This includes representing UNB Law both within the university as well as externally.
-The LSS President typically meets with the Dean every week to discuss any emerging uses, and to decide any actions which need to be taken.
+The LSS President typically meets with the Dean to discuss any emerging uses, and to decide any actions which need to be taken.
 The LSS President is also an ex officio member of Faculty Council.

 What are the duties of the Vice President?